-- (a) If an employer has genuinely tried to reach agreement with an employee under clause 23.7(b) but agreement is not reached (including because the employee refuses to confer), the employer may direct the employee in writing to take one or more periods of paid annual leave. - (b) However, a direction by the employer under paragraph (a): - (i) is of no effect if it would result at any time in the employee's remaining accrued entitlement to paid annual leave being less than 6 weeks when any other paid annual leave arrangements (whether made under clause 23.7, 23.8 or 23.9 or otherwise agreed by the employer and employee) are taken into account; and

-- (ii) must not require the employee to take any period of paid annual leave of less than one week; and - (iii) must not require the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the direction is given; and - (iv) must not be inconsistent with any leave arrangement agreed by the employer and employee. - (c) The employee must take paid annual leave in accordance with a direction under paragraph (a) that is in effect. - (d) An employee to whom a direction has been given under paragraph (a) may request to take a period of paid annual leave as if the direction had not been given.
+- (a) If an employer has genuinely tried to reach agreement with an employee under clause 24.7(b) but agreement is not reached (including because the employee refuses to confer), the employer may direct the employee in writing to take one or more periods of paid annual leave. - (b) However, a direction by the employer under paragraph (a) clause 24.8(a): - (i) is of no effect if it would result at any time in the employee's remaining accrued entitlement to paid annual leave being less than 6 weeks when any other paid annual leave arrangements (whether made under clause 24.7, 24.8 or 24.9 or otherwise agreed by the employer and employee) are taken into account; and - (ii) must not require the employee to take any period of paid annual leave of less than one week; and - (iii) must not require the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the direction is given; and - (iv) must not be inconsistent with any leave arrangement agreed by the employer and employee. - (c) The employee must take paid annual leave in accordance with a direction under paragraph (a)clause 24.8(a) that is in effect. - (d) An employee to whom a direction has been given under paragraph (a)clause 24.8(a) may request to take a period of paid annual leave as if the direction had not been given.

-Note 1: Paid annual leave arising from a request mentioned in paragraph (d) may result in the direction ceasing to have effect.
-See clause 23.8(b)(i).
+NOTE 1: Paid annual leave arising from a request mentioned in paragraph (d)clause 24.8(d) may result in the direction ceasing to have effect.
+See clause 24.8(b)(i).

-Note 2: Under section 88(2) of the Act, the employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.
+NOTE 2: Under section 88(2) of the Act, the employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.

-23.9 Excessive leave accruals: request by employee for leave
+24.9 Excessive leave accruals: request by employee for leave